department-of-veterans-affairs/vagov-content/pages/life-insurance/change-beneficiaries-update-rewrite.md

   <li class="process-step list-three">Select “Life Insurance SOES--SGLI Online Enrollment System”</li>
 </ol>

-**Note:** You can name anyone as your SGLI beneficiary without their permission, but your spouse will be notified by VA if you name a beneficiary that isn’t them.
+**Note:** You can name someone as your SGLI beneficiary without their permission, but your spouse will be notified by VA if you name a beneficiary that isn’t them.

 </div>